Sampling distributions and estimation for multi-type Branching Processes: Introduction

+The inequality $\bm{b}\geq 0$ should be understood component-wise.
 Positive regularity in particular ensures that all types of individuals appear infinitely often in the population.
-Condition (ii) ensures non extinction (see, for example, \cite{posreg}), which in this work is also guaranteed by assuming that no offspring distribution has the zero vector in its support.
-This assumption is stronger, and it is needed to guarantee that no family size corresponds to the zero vector as it can't be sampled.
-Theorem \ref{thm:KST}, the Kesten-Stigum Theorem (which is a version of the Martingale Convergence Theorem for multi-dimensional branching processes.
-See, for example, \cite{kesten1966} and \cite{ksarticle}), follows from assumptions \ref{ass:supercriticality} and \ref{ass:prandeig} is of crucial importance for this work:
+Assumption \ref{ass:prandeig} extends the non extinction result in \ref{ass:supercriticality} to each type \cite{posreg}, i.e. for each $j \in \{1, \ldots ,l\}$, $\P(\exists n_0, |\bm{Z_{n,j}}|=0 \mbox{ for all } n \geq n_0)=0.$ The Perron-Frobenius theorem \cite{frobenius1912matrizen} guarantees the existence of an eigenvector with non-negative components whose the corresponding eigenvalue will be real, non-negative and its absolute value greater than or equal to all other eigenvalues \cite[Theorem XIII.3]{gantmakher2000theory}.
+Our assumption that $\rho>1$ is more restrictive and it is needed for Theorem \ref{thm:KST}, the Kesten-Stigum Theorem \cite{kesten1966}, which is a stronger version of the Martingale Convergence Theorem \cite{doob1961notes} for multi-dimensional branching processes \cite{ksarticle}: